For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're a confident writer and feel like you have a strong case, you might even want to try your hand at writing a viral complaint or making a complaint video that could gain thousands of views.

-No business likes to receive complaint tweets for all to see (although everyone gets them), so they're more likely to want to be seen to offer a solution ASAP to protect their image.
+No business likes to receive complaints on social media for all to see (although everyone gets them), so they're more likely to want to be seen to offer a solution ASAP to protect their image.

 If your matter is too elaborate for 280 characters, or it's a more personal matter, simply send them a direct message about your complaint.